LightBlue: a cross-platform Python Bluetooth API

 The Mac OS X implementation also introduces LightAquaBlue, an Objective-C framework that enables the implementation of custom OBEX clients and servers.
 See the LightAquaBlue documentation for more details.

-LightBlue is released under the MIT License.
+LightBlue is released under the GPL v3 License.

 Comments, suggestions, questions, etc. are most welcome and appreciated.